Project-Bonfire/Bonfire_legacy/ReadMe.md

 "RTL" folder : includes the VHDL RTL files for the FIFO, LBDR, Arbiter, Xbar and the Router (as top module).

 "scripts" folder : includes scripts in Python for :

  * Generation of customized routers (with some ports not existing, depending on the location of the router in the network) (customized_router_gen.py)
  * Generation of a Network-on-Chip in VHDL, consisting of the routers in generic mode (network_gen_generic.py)
  * Generation of a Network-on-Chip in VHDL, consisting of the routers in customized mode (network_gen_customized.py)
  * Generation of Test-bench in VHDL for the network of routers in generic mode (network_tb_gen_generic.py)
  * Generation of waves for simulation of the whole network using Mentor Graphics ModelSim

-"TB" folder : includes individual Test-benches for different modules of the router (FIFO, Arbiter and the Router as top module)
-			  This folder also includes the "TB_Package.vhd" file which defines the functions and procedures defined in VHDL for generation and reception of packets during simulation (used for implementing traffic patterns)
+"TB" folder : includes individual Test-benches for different modules of the router (FIFO, Arbiter and the Router as top module) This folder also includes the "TB_Package.vhd" file which defines the functions and procedures defined in VHDL for generation and reception of packets during simulation (used for implementing traffic patterns)

 -------------------------------------------------------------------------------------------------

-Latency model of the router: (Similar to Dally's theory) T_total = #hops (# of links) x T_r (router's delay to transmit one header flit) + [ L (packet length)/b (bandwidth) x T_handshake (always 2 clk cycles)]
+Latency model of the router: (Similar to Dally's theory)

+T_total = #hops x T_r + [ L/b x T_handshake ]

-T_r is always 3.
+where:
+ * T_r: router's delay to transmit one header flit. is always 3
+ * #hops: # of links
+ * L: packet length
+ * b: bandwidth
+ * T_handshake: always 2 clk cycles